-Note: Case managers without a college degree who were employed with an existing CAP/DA CME on or before October 1, 2013, are eligible for a grandfathering clause.
+Note: Case managers without a college degree whom were employed with an existing CAP/DA CME on or before October 1, 2013 are eligible for a grandfathering clause.

-6.5 Medicaid Provider Requirement to Provide CAP/DA Waiver Services provider application and their qualifying taxonomies.
+6.4 Medicaid Provider Requirement to Provide CAP/DA Waiver Services Qualified NC Medicaid providers are granted approval to render CAP services through a managed change request.
+Providers are approved based on their approved Medicaid provider application and their qualifying taxonomies.
 Each qualified provider must adhere to the following when selected to render a CAP/DA service: